unitedastronomer/E1-572G-Hackintosh/README.md

 ### What's not working?

 - AirDrop, and other Airport related features.
-	- If you need these features, replace to **BCM94360HMB** (this laptop has mPCIe) and stay on Big Sur — most airport features does not properly work on this card starting Monterey.
+	- If you need those features, replace to **BCM94360HMB**, and stay on Big Sur — most airport features does not properly work on this card starting Monterey.
+		- This machine uses mPCIe slot for the WiFi Card
-- DRM
+- Playing DRM content
 	- Broken on any non-mac Intel iGPUs.
-Workaround is to use  chromium-based browsers or Firefox.
+	- To work-around this, use a chromium-based browser or Firefox.
 - Bluetooth (on macOS Monterey and newer)
 	- Apple rewrote the macOS' Bluetooth stack in Monterey.  `Ath3KBT.kext` has been abandoned by its author, and thus was not updated to accomodate those changes.
-	- If you need this, use USB Bluetooth dongle with Broadcom/CSR chip such as ASUS BT400 and TP Link UB400.
+	- To work-around this, use a USB Bluetooth dongle with Broadcom/CSR chip such as ASUS BT400 and TP Link UB400.
 - Lid Wake (from sleep)
 	- Requires keyboard intervention.
 - USB Wake